vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 21 / Monuments to the Dead in Ancient North India 437

-at the summit, and a cupola \( aṇd

-. a  or kumbha\) from the centre of which rises a short pole \( yaṣṭi\) supporting a single umbrella ‘disc’ in the form of a spheroidal vault, similar to the topmost element \( uṣṇīṣa\) of the st¯upa  itself.
+at the summit, and a cupola \( aṇḍa  or kumbha\) from the centre of which rises a short pole \( yaṣṭi\) supporting a single umbrella ‘disc’ in the form of a spheroidal vault, similar to the topmost element \( uṣṇīṣa\) of the st¯upa  itself.
 92

 De Marco argues laboriously that we are here concerned with a sort of Buddhist memorial, but his argument is not entirely convincing.
 It seems to me that the structure as such is non-denominational.
-Aside from a general resemblance with a stūpa, there are conspicuous resemblances with the aid
+Aside from a general resemblance with a stūpa, there are conspicuous resemblances with the aiḍūka  structure

-. ūka  structure

-of the VDhP: three receding platforms \( bhadrapīṭhas\), admittedly the upper two circular \(the ‘tambours’\) and not square, on which stands an aṇd
+of the VDhP: three receding platforms \( bhadrapīṭhas\), admittedly the upper two circular \(the ‘tambours’\) and not square, on which stands an aṇḍa \(the

-. a \(the

 ‘cupola’\), which, in another context, could also be interpreted as a liṅga-like \( liṅgarūpa\) column; from this rises again a column or yaṣṭi  that is crowned by a spherical element, interpreted by de Marco as a \(single\) ‘umbrella’ \( chattri \).